gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-mount/index.md

     If a version of _LibreSSL_ is printed as in the output above, your _curl_ should work correctly with the instructions in this task.
 Otherwise, try another installation of _curl_, for example on a Linux machine.

-## Generate server certificate and private key
+## Generate server certificate and private key{#generate-server-certificate-and-private-key}

 For this task you can use your favorite tool to generate certificates and keys.
 The commands below use [openssl](https://man.openbsd.org/openssl.1)